razonyang/hugo-theme-bootstrap-skeleton/README.md

 ## Usage

-Please make sure you have install the [build tools](https://hbs.razonyang.com/v1/en/docs/getting-started/prerequisites/#build-tools) prior to using this template.
+Please make sure you have install the [build tools](https://hbs.razonyang.com/v1/en/docs/getting-started/prerequisites/#build-tools) prior to using this template if you're not using Docker to preview site.

 **1. Clone this repository**